PostgreSQL Length + 12 Examples

 Let’s check the output now.

-In Postgresql, the json_array_length(JSON) will return the number of elements in the outermost JSON array.
+In PostgreSQL, the json_array_length() function returns the number of elements in the outermost JSON array.
 The return type for json_array_length(JSON) is int.
-Let’s check the example for it.
+Let’s review the example.
 Below is the query for it.

 SELECT json_array_length('["sql","server","guides"]') AS length;